piotrmurach/finite_machine/README.md

 ### 8.2 ActiveRecord

 In order to integrate **FiniteMachine** with ActiveRecord simply add a method with state machine definition.
-You can also define the state machine is separate module to aid reusability.
+You can also define the state machine in separate module to aid reusability.
 Once the state machine is defined use the `target` helper to reference the current class.
 Having defined `target` you call ActiveRecord methods inside the callbacks to persist the state.

 You can use the `restore!` method to specify which state the **FininteMachine** should be put back into as follows: